Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Introduction

 where $k_B$ is the Boltzmann constant, $f$ is the frequency, $T$ is the temperature, $d$ is the coating thickness, $w$ is the laser beam radius where intensity drops by 1/e$^2$, and $\varphi_c$ is the coating loss angle.
 The latter quantifies the dissipation of mechanical energy in the coating and is in turn a function of frequency and temperature, $\varphi_c(f, T)$.
 Thermally induced fluctuations of coated surfaces can thus be reduced by increasing the beam radius, by decreasing the temperature, or by choosing coating materials which minimize the $d\varphi_c$ term in Eq.(\ref{eqn.S}).

-High-reflection coatings are usually Bragg reflectors of alternating layers of high and low refractive indices $n_{\textrm{ {H}}}$ and $n_{\textrm{ {L}}}$, respectively, where the number of layer pairs determines the coating transmissivity.
-However, for the same transmissivity, the number of pairs can vary depending on the refractive index contrast $C = n_{\textrm{ {H}}}/n_{\textrm{ {L}}}$.
-Thus, the higher the contrast $C$, the lower the coating thickness $d$ and hence the coating thermal noise.
+High-reflection coatings are usually Bragg reflectors of alternating layers of high and low refractive indices $n_{\textrm{ {H}}}$ and $n_{\textrm{ {L}}}$, respectively.
+For the same coating transmissivity, the thickness of the layers and the number of layer pairs are a monotonically decreasing function of the refractive index contrast $C = n_{\textrm{ {H}}}/n_{\textrm{ {L}}}$.
+Thus, the higher the contrast $C$, the lower the high-reflection coating thickness $d$ and hence the coating thermal noise.

 The high-reflection coatings of the Advanced LIGO \cite{aLIGO}, Advanced Virgo \cite{AdVirgo} and KAGRA \cite{KAGRA} gravitational-wave detectors are thickness-optimized stacks \cite{Villar10} of ion-beam-sputtered (IBS) layers of tantalum pentoxide (Ta$_2$O$_5$, also known as {\it tantala}, high index) and silicon dioxide (SiO$_2$, {\it silica}, low index), produced by the Laboratoire des Mat\'{e}riaux Avanc\'{e}s (LMA) \cite{Pinard17,Degallaix19}.
 Following a procedure developed by the LMA to reduce their optical absorption and loss angle \cite{Harry07}, the high-index layers of Advanced LIGO and Advanced Virgo also contain a significant amount of titanium dioxide (TiO$_2$, {\it titania}) \cite{Granata20}.
 Despite the superb optical and mechanical properties of their current coatings \cite{Degallaix19,Amato19,Granata20}, coating thermal noise remains a severe limitation for further sensitivity improvement in current gravitational-wave detectors.
-Thus, in the last two decades, a considerable research effort has been committed to find alternative coating materials featuring extremely low mechanical and optical losses (absorption, scatter) at the same time \cite{Granata20review}.
+Thus, in the last two decades, a considerable research effort has been committed to find alternative coating materials featuring extremely low mechanical and optical losses (absorption, scatter) at the same time \cite{Granata20review,Vajente21}.

-The motivation to find alternative coating materials is even stronger for cryogenic gravitational-wave detectors, either present or future, such as KAGRA, Einstein Telescope \cite{ET}, and Cosmic Explorer \cite{Abbott17}.
+The motivation to find alternative coating materials is even stronger for cryogenic gravitational-wave detectors, either present or future, such as KAGRA, Einstein Telescope \cite{ET1,ET2}, and Cosmic Explorer \cite{Abbott17}.
 Although the low-temperature behavior of the loss angles of tantala and titania-tantala coatings is still matter of debate to date \cite{Martin09,Martin10,Granata13,Hirose20}, the coating loss angle of silica has been conclusively shown to considerably increase below 30 K \cite{Martin14,Granata15}.